OpenFn/blog/_posts/2020-06-10-SwissTPH-case-study.md

 author: aleksa
 categories:
   [ case study, Miracle Feet, clubfoot, healthcare, CAST ]
 image: assets/images/miraclefeet1.jpeg
 featured: true
 ---

+ _By integrating a CommCare mobile data collection app with a national DHIS2 reporting system for the ALMANACH health initiative, OpenFn has provided SwissTPH with an automated, real-time connection that enables live disease monitoring._

 ### SwissTPH: A world-leading institute in global health